-Dr. Christine Erickson is the Assistant Vice President for Student Affairs and Dean of Students.
+Dr. Christine Erickson is the Associate Vice President for Student Affairs and Dean of Students.
 Departments in Student Life comprise the co-curricular programs designed to complement the curriculum in order to provide a seamless learning environment both in and outside the classroom and promote student retention and success.
 We strive to keep the eight pillars of the university vision front and center in our daily work: community, service, technology, sustainability, diversity, excellence, innovation, and partnerships as we facilitate students’ development as healthy, culturally competent global citizens.

 Dean of Students

 The Dean of Students office promotes an inclusive campus community and serves as a resource for students and their families.
 Dr. Erickson works closely with the other deans and faculty on the campus to provide support, information, and referrals, and to facilitate resolution to student issues and problems.
 She also serves as the campus’ Title IX Coordinator and investigates and resolves complaints of discrimination, harassment, and retaliation.

 CSUMB has partnered with Early Development Services (EDS) to provide quality, licensed, affordable childcare to the campus community.
 EDS has served the City of Seaside for nearly 13 years and is a NAEYC accredited agency.
 More information about EDS can be found on their website at earlydevelopmentservices.com.

 Each of the three units comprising Health & Wellness Services at CSUMB - the Campus Health Center, the Personal Growth and Counseling Center, and Student Disability Resources - strive to assist members of the CSUMB community in achieving and maintaining physical, mental, emotional, and spiritual wellness.